james-howard/AWDLControl/README.md

 * FB13512447 - WiFi background scans cause latency spikes

 Expanding macOS's Game Mode to limit any activity on the WiFi interface that can cause latency spikes would be a significant enhancement and would improve the viability of multiplayer gaming and game streaming on the Mac.
-AWDL is one culprit, but CoreLocation is also another major offender when doing WiFi scans for location in the background (e.g. for Calendar appointments with locations).
+AWDL is one culprit, but CoreLocation is also another major offender when doing WiFi scans for location in the background (e.g. for Calendar appointments with locations), as are WiFi scans for AP roaming.
 Game Mode already has a feature to reduce Gamepad latency over the Bluetooth radio, so it fits in well to consider what you can do to limit WiFi interruptions in games.

 Nothing would make me happier than to see Apple address this issue in macOS itself.